godofgeeks23/arduino-sketches/README.md

 # Arduino Sketches

-These sketches were executed on a Arduino UNO model
+These sketches were executed on a Arduino UNO model.

 ## Useful functions reference